oerc0122/MDANSE/Doc/pages/dynamics.rst

 .. _analysis-dos:

-Density Of States
+Density of States
 '''''''''''''''''

 .. _theory-and-implementation-1:

-MDANSE calculates the power spectrum of the VACF (see the section on :ref:`analysis-vacf`), which in case of the mass-weighted VACF defines the phonon discrete DOS as:
+MDANSE calculates the power spectrum of the VACF (see the section on :ref:`analysis-vacf`), which in case of the mass-weighted VACF defines the phonon discrete DOS as

 .. math::
    :label: pfx1